 9. Tess —for this one, Roman Polanski built a whole Stonehenge in France.
 Realistic replica

 10. The Colour of Magic —movie of Pratchett’s book.
 A woman being sacrificed at Stonehenge is saved.
 Stonehenge as computer hardware

 11. Curse of the Demon —devil cults, death curses, Stonehenge, REAL Stonehenge

-14. Stonehenge Apocalypse —bad movie, BUT Stonehenge.
-Everyone say it’s terrible, but, sadly, not funny terrible
+15. Stonehenge Apocalypse —bad movie, BUT Stonehenge (replica).
+Everyone says it’s terrible, but, sadly, not funny-terrible

-16. Thor: The Dark World —Thor, “dark elves”, Loki, Asgard, and of course, Stonehenge.
+17. Thor: The Dark World —Thor, “dark elves”, Loki, Asgard, and of course, Stonehenge.
 REAL Stonehenge.
-Not out on DVD yet, though

 Are there more movies with Stonehenges?
 Indubitably.
 Are we done here for now?
 Fo shizzle!

 Fill the comments with your corrections and suggestions.
 We’re ready for you!
 Let us know how your solstice movie marathon goes!

 And until next time, friends, happy henging!

 P. S. : 18.
 Halloween III.
 Have to mention it even though it doesn’t actually qualify, because Stonehenge-y-ness in plot.